JSIERO/ClinicalASL/README.md

 ## Contributing

-Contributions are welcome — especially to the Python version.
+Contributions are welcome â€” especially to the Python version.

 Please open an Issue or Discussion if you would like to contribute.